Que She (Sparrow’s Tongue)

 - Harvest Time

 After picking, tea makers use large buckets to carry the leaves back to the factory to rest under the sunshine on top of fabric or bamboo sheets for a couple of hours.
 The leaves will be moved inside and spread about an inch thick on large round bamboo trays.
 The trays are placed on wooden shelves.
-Every 8-12 hours the tea master will shake the trays to let the tea leaves rub up against each other.
-This rubbing agitates cell walls within the leaf, encouraging their natural oxidation and the flavor development that accompanies it.
+Over a period of 8-12 hours while the tea withers, the tea maker will shake the trays every hour or two to agitate and very gently bruise the tea leaves without breaking them.
+This agitation breaks some of the cell walls within the leaf, encouraging their natural oxidation and the flavor development that accompanies it.
 The leaves will then be fired for about 8 minutes with a hot temperature rolling machine to stop the oxidation.
 A kneading machine is then used to compress the leaves into their long twisted shape.
-Once fully shaped, the leaves will be quickly dried for about 40 minutes in a 110 celsius oven.
+Once fully shaped, the leaves will be quickly dried for about 40 minutes in a 110°C oven.
 The stems and untwisted leaves will then be sorted out by hand.

 Finally, now the tea is nearly fully made, the leaves are roasted above bamboo charcoal for about four hours for stability and flavor development.
 The tea is given a 20-30 days break before a second shorter roasting for two or three hours.
 During this process, the tea master adjusts to charcoal pot’s temperature by packing ashes over the hot coals.
 This smokeless heat is used so as not to contaminate to the tea with burnt flavors, thus allowing you to enjoy a pure and delicate representation of the aroma that Sparrow’s Tongue leaves have to offer.